gurjindertoor/HRG-Starter-Project/README.md

 3. **Connecting the Motor Driver to the Arduino Uno**: Guidance on wiring the motor driver to the Arduino Uno is not included, allowing you the opportunity to figure out this connection.

 ---

-This version maintains a consistent tone and structure with the rest of the document.
-Let me know if further adjustments are needed!

 ## Phase 1: Components and Assembly Guide